 If you don’t know, 99Designs is a design contest site.
 Businesses post a project, with a budget, and entrants submit work.
 If they win, they get paid.
 If not, they worked for free.

-The small business reaction
+The small business reaction to 99Designs

 Judging from the comments, small businesses love it.
 It’s cheap!
 It’s fast!
 There are lots of options!
 They think, “Hey I can get something that looks nice and I don’t need a second mortgage on my house!”